 Agencies should carefully assess their options for modern authenticators prior to adoption.
 Authenticators allow users to securely create credentials and generate assertions when prompted.
-They are typically distinguished as platform authenticators (i.e., built into a client device), or roaming authenticators (i.e., external to a client device).
-See sections 3.2 and 3.4 for additional details.
-By leveraging modern authenticators and open standards for authentication, agencies can more seamlessly benefit from security, monitoring, and other capabilities integrated within their cloud identity services, such as endpoint detection and edge computing.
+They are typically distinguished as platform authenticators (i.e., built into a client device) or roaming authenticators (i.e., external to a client device).
+See Section 3.2 for additional details.
+By leveraging modern authenticators and open standards for authentication, agencies can more seamlessly benefit from security, monitoring, and other capabilities integrated within their Cloud Identity services, such as endpoint detection and edge computing.